Plus500 trading tutorial

 If you want to trade with Plus500 you will need to open a CFD position in either a stock, commodity, index or forex.
 Only when you close a position the actual profit or loss is made: in the meantime everything and anything could happen!

 There are two options within the Plus500 software: either buy or sell.
-When you buy (long) you earn money if the price rises and when you sell (short) you earn money if the price falls.
-So whatever direction the market is moving, you can always make money: even in bad economic times!
+When you buy (long) the value of your CFD contract increases if the price rises and when you sell (short) the value of your CFD contract increases if the price falls.
+So whatever direction the market is moving, you can always trade profitably: even in bad economic times!

 Closing a position